sneha-afk/cse291a-proj/README.md

 **Make sure you set your region to `us-west-2` ONLY.**

-To check what models are available on this region:
+To check what models are available on this region: (The models that we can use are the ones' listed ON-DEMAND)
 ```bash
 aws bedrock list-foundation-models \
   --region us-west-2 \